Understanding RRSP Withdrawals in Retirement: What You Need to Know

 • Withdraw funds gradually to avoid moving into a higher tax bracket

-• Spread withdrawals over multiple years when possible
+• Spread withdrawals over multiple years where possible

 • Use your TFSA strategically, as withdrawals are tax-free